Paul Goldschmidt Player Props: Cardinals vs. Diamondbacks

-On Tuesday, Paul Goldschmidt (.286 batting average in his past 10 games, with a double, two home runs, seven walks and seven RBI) and the St. Louis Cardinals face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 9:40 PM ET.
+On Wednesday, Paul Goldschmidt (coming off going 1-for-3) and the St. Louis Cardinals face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 3:40 PM ET.

-He collected three RBI (going 2-for-5 with a home run) in his previous game against the Diamondbacks.
+He had a one-hit showing in his previous game (1-for-3) against the Diamondbacks.

 Paul Goldschmidt Game Info & Props vs. the Diamondbacks